D-Freitas/PYZTool/README.md

 # Usage
 - Typing the number of a tool will install it
 - back : Go back
-- back : Go home
+- back : Go to the main menu

 # Warning
 Before updating your system , please remove all Kali-linux repositories to avoid any kind of problem .